nunorralves/react-storybook/README.md

 ![GitHub forks](https://img.shields.io/github/forks/nunorralves/react-storybook?style=social)
 <!--- ![Twitter Follow](https://img.shields.io/twitter/follow/scottydocs?style=social) --->

-React Storybook is a repo for developing and maintaining a collection of custom React Components, using storybook, a Component explorer.
+React Storybook is a repo for developing and maintaining a collection of custom React Components, using Storybook, a Component explorer.

 This repo was created using CRA and adding Storybook as a dependency.